kljensen/semiuniq/README.md

 Why is this useful?
 It is useful because in many kinds of files the lines of the file are highly correlated such that lines that are identical are likely to be next to each other.
-For example, my shell history looks somethign like this
+For example, my shell history looks something like this

 ```bash
 cd foo